Terre Haute Regional Airport: Air National Guard

 The airport is home to the 181st Intelligence Wing (181 IW) of the Indiana Air National Guard.
 The ANG enclave is called Hulman Field Air National Guard Base.
-The 181 IW is operationally gained by the Air Force Intelligence, Surveillance and Reconnaissance Agency (AFISRA).
+The 181 IW is operationally gained by the 16th Air Force (16 AF).

 The unit served in World War II, flying anti-submarine patrol along the East Coast of the United States and the Gulf of Mexico.
 It was also activated for the Korean War and the Berlin Crisis of 1961.
 In 1962 it was established as a fighter unit, the 181st Tactical Fighter Group (181 TFG), operationally-gained by the Tactical Air Command (TAC).
 Initially using the RF-84F Thunderstreak, the unit transitioned to the F-84F Thunderstreak in 1964, the F-100D/F Super Sabre in 1971, the F-4 Phantom II in 1979, and the F-16 Fighting Falcon in 1991.
 Known as the Racers, the then-181 TFG participated in the first Gulf War from 1990 to 1991.
 With the disestablishment of TAC in 1992, the unit was redesignated the 181st Fighter Group (181 FG) and operationally-gained by the Air Combat Command (ACC).
 In 1995, it was redesignated as the 181st Fighter Wing (181 FW) and deployed to Kuwait on two separate occasions in support of Operation Southern Watch.

 On September 11, 2001, the 181 FW flew combat air patrols over the Midwestern United States less than four hours after the attacks on New York City and Washington, DC.
 The wing drastically increased its operations tempo, deployed members and equipment to 19 countries, and simultaneously supported seven different military operations, including Operation Southern Watch, Operation Northern Watch, Operation Joint Forge, Operation Noble Eagle, Operation Deep Freeze, Operation Enduring Freedom, and Operation Iraqi Freedom.

 In 2005, concurrent with an Air Force initiative to phase out F-16C/D aircraft Block 30 and older, the Base Realignment and Closure Commission (BRAC) mandated the end of flying operations for the 181 FW.
 On September 8, 2007, the wing's F-16C Block 30s flew their last training mission out of Terre Haute Regional Airport/Hulman Field Air National Guard Base.
 The wing's squadrons were redesignated as a Distributive Ground Station (DGS) and an Air Support Operations Squadron (ASOS) and on May 3, 2008, the 181st Fighter Wing was re-designated as the 181st Intelligence Wing (181 IW).